 In April 2016, the Queensland Government launched its Domestic and Family Violence Prevention Strategy 2016-2026, which sets the direction for action to end domestic and family violence in Queensland, encouraging partnerships between the government, community and business.
 This is one of the mechanisms to meet the priorities outlined in the Queensland Women's Strategy.

-The Domestic and Famiily Violence Implementation Council (DFVC) was established to independently monitor and champion the implentation of recomendations of the Not Now, Not Ever report.
+The Domestic and Famiily Violence Implementation Council (DFVC) was established to independently monitor and champion the implementation of recommendations of the Not Now, Not Ever report.